-&lt;sup>1 Prohibited items include knives and weapons, alcohol, illegal drugs, stolen items, tobacco, cigarette papers, fireworks pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be used, to commit an offence, or to cause personal injury to, or damage to property of; any person (including the learner).
+1 Prohibited items include knives and weapons, alcohol, illegal drugs, stolen items, tobacco, cigarette papers, fireworks pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be used, to commit an offence, or to cause personal injury to, or damage to property of; any person (including the learner).
 (Amend as per academy behaviour policy)

-- Concerns that a child is at risk of radicalisation, child sexual exploitation or criminal exploitation, including county lines; or that a child or their parent/carer may be a victim of modern slavery (trafficked) - 6.3 There will also be occasions when you suspect that a child may be at risk, but you have no 'real' evidence or that the child may need support with their mental health.
+- Concerns about online abuse including cybercrime, exploitation, harmful sexual behaviour, sharing nudes and semi nudes and/or where any adult appears to be sexually communicating (e.g., email, text, written note or verbally) with a child - Concerns about child-on-child abuse, including sexual violence and harassment - Information which indicates that the child is living with someone who does not have parental responsibility for them (this is known as private fostering) - Concerns that a child is at risk of domestic abuse or so-called 'honour-based' abuse, including forced marriage, marriage or civil partnership under the age of 18, female genital mutilation (FGM), breast ironing, virginity testing or hymenoplasty - Concerns that a child is at risk of radicalisation, child sexual exploitation or criminal exploitation, including county lines; or that a child or their parent/carer may be a victim of modern slavery (trafficked) - 6.3 There will also be occasions when you suspect that a child may be at risk, but you have no 'real' evidence or that the child may need support with their mental health.
 The child's behaviour and or appearance may have changed, their attendance at academy may have reduced, their ability to concentrate and focus may have altered, or you may have noticed other behavioural and or physical but inconclusive signs.
 In these circumstances, you should try to give the child the opportunity to talk.
 The signs you have noticed may be due to a variety of factors and it is fine to ask the child if they are alright or if you can help in any way. - 6.4 It is not the responsibility of the academy staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
-All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support. - 6.5 Ensure you record these early concerns using MyConcern.
+All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support. - 6.5 Ensure you record these early concerns using CPOMS.
 If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section 'If a child chooses to tell a member of staff about a concern or abuse'.